 The costs expressed above include allowances for TOD planning and due diligence, Sustainability, Bus/rail integration facilities, and Non-Motorized Access.
 These allowances, as well as the costs for Parking Access included above, are reflected in the following table.
-Property acquisition costs are not included in the table below, but are included within the total project cost above:
+Property acquisition costs are not included in the table below, but are included within the total project cost above.
+For cost allowances that are not applicable for this project, "N/A" is indicated.